AyatoShirayouki/CSV_Score_Ranking/README.md

 - Docker (optional, for running the application in a Docker container)

 **Local Setup**
+- Use git clone  https://github.com/AyatoShirayouki/CSV_Score_Ranking to clone the project repository to your local machine.
 - Navigate to the project directory: cd [project-directory].
 - Install Dependencies
 - Run npm install to install the required Node.js modules.